wp-funnel-hackers/wp-composer/README.md

 # wp-composer
 Examples for installing plugins and themes with, composer on WordPress.

-`plugin.json` Needs to be added to the private plugin directory `theme.json` Needs to be added to the private theme directory
+`plugin.json` Needs to be added to the private plugin directory.

+`theme.json` Needs to be added to the private theme directory.

 The below needs to be added to the WordPress main `composer.json` file.